william-dawson/BigPoly/ReadMe.md

 > cmake .. -DCMAKE_PREFIX_PATH="/path/to/ntpoly/install;/path/to/bigdft/install"

 Note the semicolon between paths.
+You might want to pass extra compiler flags which can be done with the following variables:

+* -DCMAKE_Fortran_COMPILER : set the Fortran compiler.
+* -DF_TOOLCHAINFLAGS : sets the compiler flags.
+* -DTOOLCHAIN_LIBS : set the linker flags.

 ## How To Run